csvance/jetson_tensorrt/README.md

 ## Implemented Nodes
 ### [DIGITS][digits] ImageNet (classification)
-- classify_nodes.launch uses the builtin camera on the TX2 and publishes to /rt_debug
+- classify_nodes.launch runs a classifier trained on ILSVRC2012 with the builtin camera and publishes to /rt_debug
 #### Parameters

 | Param | Type  | Description  |